Charan Singh (spiritual leader)

-Hazur Maharaj Charan Singh Ji (1916–1990), was the spiritual head of Radha Soami Satsang Beas, Dera Baba Jaimal Singh, after he was named successor by the preceding Beas guru Sardar Bahadur Maharaj Jagat Singh Ji, in 1951.
-Maharaj Charan Singh served as the guru for the Beas Dera for almost four decades, until his death from heart failure in 1990 at the age of 73.
+Charan Singh (12 December 1916 – 1 June 1990), was the spiritual head of Radha Soami Satsang Beas, Dera Baba Jaimal Singh, after he was named successor by the preceding Beas guru Jagat Singh, in 1951.
+Charan Singh served as the guru for the Beas Dera for almost four decades, until his death from heart failure in 1990 at the age of 73.
 Before his appointment in 1951, he had practiced law in Hisar and Sirsa, India.
-He was an initiate of Maharaj Sawan Singh's, who was his paternal grandfather and the predecessor of Maharaj Jagat Singh.
-Maharaj Charan Singh assigned the duties of his successor and Guru to his initiate and nephew Baba Gurinder Singh.
+He was an initiate of Sawan Singh's, who was his paternal grandfather and the predecessor of Jagat Singh.
+Charan Singh assigned the duties of his successor and Guru to his initiate and nephew Gurinder Singh.

 Early life and education

-Maharaj Charan Singh was born in 1916 in his mother’s home at the Moga, which is now a district of Punjab.
-His Birth name was Harcharan Singh but was later changed to the Charan Singh.
-His father, Sardar Harbans Singh Grewal, was the youngest son of Maharaj Sawan Singh Ji, who was affectionately known as the Great Master.
-His mother name was Mata Sham Kaur.
+Singh was born in 1916 in his mother’s home in Moga, Punjab.
+His birth name was Harcharan Singh but was later changed to the Charan Singh.
+His father, Harbans Singh Grewal, was the youngest son of Sawan Singh, who was affectionately known as the Great Master.
+His mother's name was Mata Sham Kaur.

-At the age of 22, Maharaj Charan Singh completed his B.A. degree from Gordon College, Rawalpindi, and went on to study law at Punjab University, Lahore.
+At the age of 22, Singh completed his B.A. degree from Gordon College, Rawalpindi, and went on to study law at Punjab University, Lahore.
 After receiving his LL.B. degree in 1942, he started to build his own practice as a lawyer in the town of Sirsa, near the family home.
-In 1943 Maharaj Sawan Singh arranged his marriage to Harjeet Kaur, the daughter of Rao Bahadur Shiv Dhyan Singh.
+In 1944 Sawan Singh arranged his marriage to Harjeet Kaur, the daughter of Rao Bahadur Shiv Dhyan Singh.